asarfraaz/share2learn/_posts/2023-08-02-favourite-fruit.md

 ```

 The problem with this approach is that we need to import `collections` module.
 If you plan to use `defaultdict` for more than just this one line of code, or may be use other classes from the wonderful `collections` module, then it makes sense to `import collections` module in your program.
 But, the solution that we got earlier using `fromkeys` classmethod saves us from such module dependencies.

+So, it's a tradeoff between using a module or built-in data structure.
+For, most of the applications, unless they are Enterprise style programs or Frameworks, using the built-in data structure would be the most preferred option.

+## Discussion

+[Start a discussion on GitHub](https://github.com/asarfraaz/share2learn/discussions/new/choose){:target="_blank"} about this article and let me know your thoughts or suggestions.